xf-/view/README.md

 Extends the standard Views in Fluid with classes that have additional capabilities.

-Currently provides just one View, the AbstractView, with one added feature:
+Currently provides only one View override, the TemplateView, with only one added feature:

 ## Template Path Overlays